Copper3D-brids/codespacex/src/docs/ehr/fhir/hapi_fhir/tutorials/02-patient-resource.md

 Let's try to fetch all patients in the database using `resources` method.

 This method returns a `lazy object` (an instance of `FHIRSearchSet`), which provides some helpful methods for building queries.
-The most important method which we are going to use is `fetch_all`.
+The most important method which we are going to use is `fetch()`.
 Using it, we can execute built queries and load all records suitable for our query.

+- `async .fetch()`: makes query to the server and returns a list of `Resource` filtered by resource type.
+- `async .fetch_all()`: makes query to the server and returns a full list of `Resource` filtered by resource type. (not recommand)
+- `async .fetch_raw()`: makse query to the server and returns a raw Boundle `Resource`.
+- More `FHIRSearchSet` api details visit [fhirpy GitHub](https://github.com/beda-software/fhir-py#asyncfhirsearchset).